thestrugglingblack/the-docker-playbook/README.md

 ## 🪄Activate The Model Pipeline
 To trigger your Lambda function upload one of the tracking files into your S3 bucket.

+> Note 📝: To receive the email notification you must hit the subscribe button that was sent to the email added..

 ## 📑 Resources
 * [Terraform Tutorial](https://spacelift.io/blog/terraform-tutorial)